"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Healthcare professionals should instruct their patients to read the Patient Package Insert before starting Tekturna HCT and to reread each time the prescription is renewed.
 Patients should be instructed to inform their doctor or pharmacist if they develop any unusual symptom, or if any known symptom persists or worsens.

-Female patients of childbearing age should be told about the consequences of exposure to drugs that act on the renin-angiotensin system.
-Discuss other treatment options with female patients planning to become pregnant.
-These patients should be asked to report pregnancies to their physicians as soon as possible.
+Female patients of childbearing age should be told about the consequences of exposure to Tekturna HCT during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 A patient receiving Tekturna HCT should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
 The patients should be told that if syncope occurs, Tekturna HCT should be discontinued until the physician has been consulted.